We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cardiologists, Vascular Doctors, Podiatrists, Gastroenterologists, Physical Therapists, Pediatricians, Internal Medicine and Family Medicine Physicians Serving Patients in Sheepshead Bay, Marine Park, Flatlands & Midwood, Brooklyn, New York, Astoria Queens, New York, & Manhattan, New York

-Each year, about 10 million Americans undergo echocardiography.
-This diagnostic imaging procedure provides critical insights about your heart health, playing an important role in guiding treatment.
-At New York Specialty Clinics, serving patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn, the team of expert physicians provides echocardiography onsite.
+At New York Medical Vascular Care, we serve patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn.
+Our team of expert physicians provides echocardiography onsite.
 To schedule an appointment, call the nearest New York City office or book online today.

 Echocardiography Q & A